 Our GP here is Dr. Kiley Kim.
 Please call 9393 9669 to confirm availability if you would like to book an appointment.

 For more information about getting help from a GP, please visit here.

-- Our office is in the process of being accredited with AGPAL
+- Our office is accredited with AGPAL

 - We use bulk-billing arrangements here through Medicare so when you visit and use our services, it will not cost you anything and you will not be out of pocket

 - We have clinicians and psychologists here who speak Arabic, Turkish and Vietnamese.